 Jazz from hell: the synclavier #1

 Night school, The Beltway bandits, G-spot tornado, Damp ankels, Massagio Galore, The black page (1987)

 In 1984 stopped being on the road every year and turned his attention to his huge tape archive with, among others, all the live recordings.
 He had the habit of permanently changing his compositions, so many alternative versions got available via the massive You can't do that on stage anymore set.
 It comprises six double CDs, covering his whole career and about all different bands and tours.
 Guitar is another guitar solo collection from the 1982 and 1984 tours.
 Still there would be much more releasable material in the vault, as some of the ZFT issues indicate.
 In 1987 Zappa initiated what turned out to be his final tour.
 It was done with a large band with a large repertoire.
 The last leg of the tour had to be cancelled because of conflicts within the band.
 The financial loss was compensated by releasing most of the set on Broadway, the hard way, The best band you never heard in your life and Make a jazz noise here.
 Trance-fusion is a third guitar solo CD, with the accent lying on the 1988 tour.

-Sexual harassment intro, Republicans, Do not pass go, In-a-gadda-Stravinsky, That's not really reggae, Once again, without the net, Jim and Tammy's upper room, San Antonio, That ol' G-minor thing again, Hotel Atlanta incidentals, That's not really a shuffle, Sunrise redeemer, Orrin hatch on skis, For Duane, GOA, Swans, what swans?, Too ugly for show business, Systems of edges, Do not try this at home, Things that look like meat, Canadian customs
+Sexual harassment intro, Republicans, Do not pass go, In-a-gadda-Stravinsky, That's not really reggae, Once again, without the net, Jim and Tammy's upper room, San Antonio, That ol' G-minor thing again, Hotel Atlanta incidentals, That's not really a shuffle, Sunrise redeemer, Orrin hatch on skis, But who was Fulcanelli?, For Duane, GOA, Winos do not march, Swans, what swans?, Too ugly for show business, Systems of edges, Do not try this at home, Things that look like meat, Canadian customs

 You can't do that on stage anymore: live compilations #2